pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-02/README.md

 ## Step 1 &mdash; Create a Bucket

 We'll first create the GCP storage bucket that will store our HTML files.
-Before we do that, we need to import the GCP provider into our project at the top with the other import statements:
+Before we do that, we need to import the GCP provider

+Add the following to the top of `__main__.py`, with the other `import` directive:

 ```python
 import pulumi_gcp as gcp
 ```

-Now that we've imported our GCP provider, we can create our bucket at the end of the file:
+Now that we've imported our GCP provider, we can create our bucket.

+Add the following to the bottom of `__main__.py`:

 ```python
 bucket = gcp.storage.Bucket(